TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy

 \section{Conclusions}

-We introduce TourRank, a novel zero-shot documents ranking method inspired by the tournament mechanism.
+We introduce TourRank, a novel zero-shot document ranking method inspired by the tournament mechanism.
 TourRank allows for multiple tournaments to be conducted in parallel using a multi-process approach.
-This method effectively addresses challenges faced by large language models for ranking, such as input length limitations and sensitivity to input order, and the difficulty of balancing effectiveness with efficiency.
+This method effectively addresses challenges faced by large language models in ranking tasks, such as input length limitations, sensitivity to input order, and the difficulty of balancing effectiveness with efficiency.

-Our experiments show that TourRank outperforms existing LLM-based zero-shot ranking methods, balances effectiveness and cost.
-This demonstrates that TourRank is a promising approach for future research in zero-shot documents ranking.
+Furthermore, our experiments indeed demonstrate that TourRank not only outperforms existing LLM-based zero-shot ranking methods but also successfully strikes a good balance between effectiveness and resource consumption.